 The domain name is actually a pretty tricky factor to consider.

 While you absolutely need a domain name, there’s a good chance you won’t have to pay for one, at least initially.
-Here at GreenGeeks, we actually provide you a domain name for the first year, thus, this won’t contribute to the initial cost of building a website.
+Here at GreenGeeks, we actually provide you with a domain name for the first year for free, thus, this won’t contribute to the initial cost of building a website.

 With that said, not every web host does this.